 This reproduction piece was quality controlled to some extent and it shows through in smaller details.
 I would not however place this piece at top quality but rather slightly above average.

-This piece is definately of a higher level of craftsmenship, particularly evident in the materials and workmanship.
+This piece is definitely of a higher level of craftsmanship, particularly evident in the materials and workmanship.

 Very beneficial to help sales staff discuss furniture with our customers.